-Funding Policy - The contribution requirements of the District are based on a pay-as-you go basis.
-For the fiscal year ended June 30, 2017, the District paid \$84,479 for retiree health benefits.
-As of June 30, 2017, the District had eight retirees receiving benefits and 26 active employees eligible to receive benefits in the future.
+Contributions -The contribution requirements of the District are based on a pay-as-you-go basis.
+For the fiscal year ended June 30, 2018, the District paid \$92,380 for retiree health benefits.
 The District currently contributes enough money to the plans to satisfy current obligations on a pay-as-you-go basis.